owickstrom/wickstrom.tech/src/_drafts/case-study-2.md

 $S$ is a preconfigured threshold for still segment duration.
 In the future it might be configurable from the user interface, but for now it's hardcoded in the application.

+Equality of frames is defined as a function $E(f_1, f_2)$, described informally as:

+* comparing corresponding pixel color values of $f_1$ and $f_2$, with a small epsilon tolerance, and
+* deciding two frames equal when at least 99% of corresponding pixel pairs are considered equal.

 In addition to the rules stated above, there are two edge cases: